 COMMON AND PREFERRED STOCK

-During the nine months ended September 30, 2020, 34,144 shares of common stock were surrendered by certain employees of the Company to cover tax obligations in connection with their restricted stock awards.
-The total value of these shares was approximately $0.4 million, which is based on the market prices on the dates the shares were surrendered.
+In the three months ended March 31, 2016, 301,679 shares of common stock were surrendered by certain employees of the Company to cover tax obligations in connection with their restricted stock awards.
+The total value of these shares was approximately $1,159,000, which was based on the market prices on the dates the shares were surrendered.

 Stock Repurchase Program

-During the three and nine months ended September 30, 2020, the Company did not repurchase shares of its common stock under the stock repurchase program.
-During the nine months ended September 30, 2019, the Company repurchased 0.6 million shares of its common stock under the stock repurchase program at a total cost of $16.3 million, of which $1.2 million was recorded as a settlement of contingent consideration liabilities.
-The Company’s accounting policy upon the repurchase of shares is to deduct its par value from common stock and to reflect any excess of cost over par value as a deduction from Additional Paid-in Capital.
-All repurchased shares are now included in the Company’s pool of authorized but unissued shares.
+During the three months ended March 31, 2016 and March 31, 2015, the Company did not repurchase shares of its common stock under the stock repurchase program.
+The Company’s accounting policy upon the repurchase of shares is to deduct its par value from Common Stock and to reflect any excess of cost over par value as a deduction from Additional Paid-in Capital.

 The entire disclosure for shareholders' equity comprised of portions attributable to the parent entity and noncontrolling interest, including other comprehensive income.
 Includes, but is not limited to, balances of common stock, preferred stock, additional paid-in capital, other capital and retained earnings, accumulated balance for each classification of other comprehensive income and amount of comprehensive income.